BIG-SA/BASH-Intro-2018/notes/1_bash.md

 #### Questions

-Can you think of an alternative argument that would result in the same outcome?
+1. Can you think of an alternative argument that would result in the same outcome?
 Hint: was that a relative or absolute path?

-Also, note that we used the underscore symbol to conect the two words in the folder name.
+2. Note that we used the underscore symbol to conect the two words in the folder name.
 What do you think would happen if we replaced it with a space?

 That was simple.
 Lets get rid of it now.
-The command we use to remove a directory is rmdir which is short for **R**e**m**ove **Dir**ectory.
+The command we use to remove a directory is rmdir which is short for **r**e**m**ove **dir**ectory.

 ***Note: *** rmdir only works on empty directories.
-Later we’ll learn how to delete folders even if they contain files.
+Soon we’ll learn how to delete folders even if they contain files.

 ### Make/Remove Files (`touch` `rm`)

-Interestingly, unlike mkdir there is no dedicated command to make a file.
-Fortunately, anyone of about a dozen commands that manipulate files will, when executed, create a file if that file does not already exist.
+Interestingly, unlike `mkdir` there is no dedicated command to make a file.
+Fortunately, any one of about a dozen commands that manipulate files will, when executed, create a file if that file does not already exist.
 The most commonly used command to acheive this is `touch` which was originally created for an entirely different purpose.
 I don’t know anyone who uses touch for it’s intended purpose anymore but it’s an easy way to make a new file.
 Create a new file called “practice_file”.

 ```
-touch practice_folder
+touch practice_file
 ```

 Easy!
 It’s empty but we created it.
-Check that it’s there before removing it using `rm` which is short for **R**e**m**ove.
+Check that it’s there before removing it using `rm` which is short for **r**e**m**ove.

 ```
 rm practice_file